ryk001/Applying-Brinson-Model-With-Python/README.md

 Let's find out with Brinson Model.

 Before we started calculation, we have picked Heng Seng Index as our benchmark(cuz our portfolio traded at HK stock market).
-We also collected the four types of necessary data mentioned above.
+We also collected the four types of necessary data, they are...

+- return of each sector of Benckmark
+- weight of each sector of Benckmark
+- return of each sector of Portfolio
+- weight of each sector of Portfolio

 ![run](https://i.postimg.cc/44Pm6Jvw/2023-01-09-1-40-18.png)